deraj331/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+created 5/19/2020

 ### Project Title
-Replace the Project Title
+Udacity GitHub Project

 ### Description
-Describe what your project is about and what it does
+This project is designed to show competancy in using Git along with GitHub

 ### Files used
 Include the files used